SHasina/Chaos-Engineering-Demo/README.md

 testing.
 Level 1: manual, occasional experiments.
 Level 2: scheduled GameDays. **Level 3: CI/CD-gated** - the level this repository operates at, where `chaos-pipeline.yml` blocks a regression on every push.
-Level 4: continuous, RBAC-scoped verification in production, feeding the error budget directly - the target state this reference architecture is designed to grow into, not something it runs today.
+Level 4: continuous, RBAC-scoped verification in production, feeding the error. budget directly - the target state this reference architecture is designed to grow into, not something it runs today.